The Story of the Los Angeles Aqueduct

 Historical Notes

-(ca. 1907)^*– William Mulholland and companions in the Owens Valley, surveying the future aqueduct route.
+(ca. 1906)* – William Mulholland and two companions in the Owens Valley, looking toward the snow-covered Sierra Nevada.

 Historical Notes

-The Board of Water Commissioners of the LA Department of Water and Power at the time of the building of the LA Aqueduct to Owens Valley.
-(L-R) John J. Fay, J. M. Elliott, Moses H. Sherman, William Mead, and Fred L. Baker.
+(ca. 1905)* - The Board of Water Commissioners of the City of Los Angeles.
+Left to right: John J. Fay, J. M. Elliott, Moses H. Sherman, William Mead, and Fred L. Baker.

 Historical Notes